• Skip to primary navigation

 We’re constantly battling our blackberry hedge so the thought of planting another similar fruit isn’t exactly on the forefront of my mind.
 I have to delve into allll the fruits of summer though before the season is over so these juicy red berries have been finding their way into our kitchen over the past few weeks.

-I love eating them plain but dressing them up into raspberries with lemon zest and mint is a welcome change of pace.
-I’ve been eating this combo plain but it makes a superb topper to vanilla ice cream, chia pudding, bread pudding, or other tasty desserts that just beg for a touch of fruit.
+I love eating them plain, but dressing them up into raspberries with lemon zest and mint is a welcome change of pace.
+I’ve been eating this combo plain but it makes a superb topper to vanilla ice cream, my almond chia pudding, bread pudding, or other tasty desserts that just beg for a touch of fruit.

 Here are the ingredients you need to have: Raspberries (duh), mint, lemon zest, and coconut sugar

-When I eat this healthy dessert, its satisfying that it checks the box for getting a fruit for the day.
+When I eat this as a little sweet snack, its satisfying that it checks the box for getting a fruit for the day.
 And berries are some of the best fruit around for your body.

 Recipe